department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 This is ideal for two reasons:

-- Our SAM stack has circular dependencies that cannot be cleanly resolved.
+- The main SAM stack has circular dependencies that cannot be cleanly resolved.
 See [design-notes.md](docs/design-notes.md).
 - We don't want to accidentally create a KMS key having a policy that lacks proper administrators with proper permissions.
 If a key were to get created without the proper policy, it's possible we would not be able to use or delete the key.
 We would have to contact AWS to delete it.
 This manual process is the safest way to create the key policy.

 2.1.
 Log into the AWS Console for AWS KMS.